RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## How are individual assignments graded?

 + **Learning Targets:** The two ratings of *Proficiency* and *Mastery* are assessed on **Checkpoints**, which are do-at-home exams offered roughly every 10-14 days (a schedule is in the Appendix of this syllabus).
-Checkpoints contain one problem (often with multiple parts) per Learning Target being assessed.
-Each individual problem is graded separately and has separate criteria for what is "acceptable"; those criteria are found in the document "Information on Learning Targets and Checkpoints" found on Blackboard in the *Syllabus and Calendar* area. **A Proficiency rating is given if you complete *one* Checkpoint problem that meets the standard; a Mastery rating is given if you complete a *second* Checkpoint problem that meets the standard.**
+Checkpoints contain one problem (often with multiple parts) per Learning Target.
+Each problem is graded separately and has its own criteria for what is "acceptable" work.**A Proficiency rating is given if you complete *one* Checkpoint problem that meets the criteria; a Mastery rating is given if you complete a *second* Checkpoint problem that meets the criteria.**
 + **AEPs:** The grading process for AEPs is outlined in the flowchart below:
 ![EMPX rubric](https://i.ibb.co/0sRwsd6/EMPX-rubric-2021.png)
 + **Daily Prep**: A *Pass* mark is given if the Daily Prep is turned in before its deadline and if *each item* on the Daily Prep has a response that represents a *good faith effort to be right*. **Mistakes are not penalized**.
 In fact one purpose of Daily Preps is to provide me with information about issues that the class is having, prior to class meetings.
 A *No Pass* is given if an item is left blank (even accidentally), has an answer but it shows insufficient effort (including responses like "I don't know"), or if the Daily Prep is late.